Bill-Kinder/Net-Zero-Plan/README.md

 - Opening the program depends on what computer you are using:

-  - If you are using Windows, double click the file "gui.py" to run the program.
+  - If you are using Windows, double click the file "CLICK ME!
+(WINDOWS).py" to run the program.
 Open the program using Python launcher.

   - If you are using Mac, double click the file named "CLICK ME!
 (MAC).command" to run the program.
 If you do not have appropriate access privileges, do the following:
     - Right click the folder "Net-Zero-Plan-main", and click the option "New terminal at folder".